cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

 -----------------------------------

 Special guest, Jay is up now!
+Jay is a student at the University of Washington.
+He's been looking at crime data in Seattle.